kimintime/OMDB/ReadMe.md

 - For more information, click the More link, which will take you to that title’s page over at the IMDB.
 This is possible because the title’s unique IMDB ID is included in the title’s information at the OMDB.
 - Lastly in the title’s information are the ratings at IMDB, Rotten Tomatoes, and Metacritic.
 If any other sites are added by OMDB, they should be accounted for in this app, but not all titles have ratings from all three sites.
 - To close the information display, simply click the X button, but that is simply user choice.

+# Evaluation Criteria
+- The page asks for the data
+- Saves the results into a variable (or two)
+- Displays the selected data and makes it look nice.
+- Displays the search results and the data for individual titles, and works for as many results as there are.
+- Gives the user control of the display, whether or not to click the More button or the image, whether or not to close the title data, and control over which page of results to view.
+- There’s an input field that can find any list of titles, so long as it’s spelled right.
+	- It’s possible to implement episode or season search for TV shows, but it didn’t fit with what I wanted to do.
+I wanted to type a search string, and have it return anything and everything that matched.
+	- With the IMDB ID as part of the data, if you want to know even more, it’s easy enough to go to that IMDB page.
+The title info display shows everything that’s in the OMDB about that title, it’s a judgement call, but I felt it was enough.

+- I had to use external libraries but only for Bootstrap v4 to behave as it should, and for the magnifying glass icon.
+I wasn’t exactly using a cheat sheet.
+I included JQuery, but in the lecture it was stated that it was allowed, even though it says the opposite in the criteria.
+For whatever it’s worth, I didn’t use much.
+I find I can get animations more easily working with it, it’s easier to understand, at least with animations, for me personally.
+- I commented not literally every line of code, but I had my “systems expert” husband look at it.
+He doesn’t do JavaScript, but he could understand what was going on.
+- I used plenty of CSS.
+- There’s no onclicks.
+- I did the best I could.